-To.
+To,

-The Members.
+The Members,

-We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Sadbhav Infrastructure Project Limited (herein after referred to as "Company").
+We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Sadbhav Infrastructure Project Limited (hereinafter called the "Company").
 Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.

-Based on our verification of the Sadbhav Infrastructure Project Limited books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31st March, 2020 generally complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Due to current COVID pandemic situation, we have verified the soft copies of records maintained by the Company.
+Based on our online verification of the books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company, during the audit period covering the financial year ended on 31st March, 2021 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by Sadbhav Infrastructure Project Limited ("the Company") for the financial year ended on 31st March, 2020 verified the provisions of the following acts and regulations and also their applicability as far as the Company is concerned during the period under audit:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2021 and verified the provisions of the following acts and regulations and also their applicability as far as the Company is concerned during the period under audit:

-- (i) The Companies Act, 2013 (the Act) and the rules made there under; - (ii) The Securities Contracts (Regulation) Act.
-1956 ('SCRA') and the rules made there under: - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed there under; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992, ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulation, 2015; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009; - (d) The Securities and Exchange Board of India (Share Based Employee Benefit) Regulations, 2014; - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - (f) The Securities and Exchange Board of India (Registrar to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with clients; - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; - (vi) There are no laws which are specifically applicable to the Company.
+- i) The Companies Act, 2013 (the Act) and the rules made thereunder; - ii) The Securities Contracts (Regulation) Act, 1956 ("SCRA") and the rules made thereunder; - iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - iv) The Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings to the extent of their applicability to the Company: - v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulation, 2015 - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - (d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - (f) The Securities and Exchange Board of India (Registrar to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with clients; - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018;